jnunyez/synchronization/README.md

 Tsynctl gRPC Client v1.1.3
 ```

-3. You can now check the status of the GM clock in the Silicom network card. `LOCKED` state means that the PHC clock in the STS card is aligned to the received timing/phase information from the GNSS receiver:
+3. You can now check the status of the GM clock in the Silicom Time Sync card. `LOCKED` state means that the Hardware Clock in the STS card is aligned to the received timing/phase information from the GNSS receiver:

 ```console
 $ get_clk_class